mikemaddem/discord-bugbot/README.md

 * Unique Ticket ID & Objects

 # Setup
-To get the bot to join the server you need to go to this link... discordapp.com/oauth2/authorize?client_id=(ID OF YOUR BOT)&scope=bot&permissions=0
+To get the bot to join the server you need to go to this link...
+Be sure to put your bot id in the place of ID OF YOUR BOT discordapp.com/oauth2/authorize?client_id=ID OF YOUR BOT&scope=bot&permissions=0

+* Clone/checkout from the latest release
+* Install requirements with ```npm install```
+* Create a bot on discord.com - and create a bot user
+* Authenticate that bot to join one of your servers.
+* Start the bot with a simple ```node main.js```